Nasdaq Slips as Tech Sector Remains Under Pressure

 ADVERTISEMENT

-Mr. Draghi expressed confidence that eurozone inflation would ultimately pick up just as growth broadens and hinted that the bank might start winding down its large monetary stimulus.
-The euro climbed 0.9% to $1.1279, around a two-week high.
+The euro climbed 1.1% to $1.1312 after Mr. Draghi expressed confidence that eurozone inflation would ultimately pick up as growth broadens and hinted that the bank might start winding down its large monetary stimulus.

-The Stoxx Europe 600 dropped 0.7%, with all but the banks and basic resources sectors trading in negative territory.
+The Stoxx Europe 600 dropped 0.8%, with technology shares among the biggest decliners.

-Bank shares advanced in Europe, however, after Italian authorities said Sunday they were prepared to spend as much as EUR17 billion ($19.03 billion) as part of the shutdown of two regional banks.

 Investors were otherwise largely focused on a series of speeches by global central bank officials on Tuesday, including remarks from Federal Reserve Chairwoman Janet Yellen.